Bucharest Metro Line M2: History

 A unique station on the Bucharest Metro is Piața Romană, which was shelved from the initial plan.
 It was built after the opening of the line in 1987, and this can be noticed easily; the platforms are very narrow and the pillars are massive.
 The station opened on 28 November 1988.

-As it stands now, the line is currently overcapacity due to the massive amount of commuters using the line, and also the gap left due to the removal of trolleybus lines.
-Aside from this, the line infrastructure has reached its maximum age usage, and is prone to various incidents.
+As it stands now, the line is currently over capacity due to the massive amount of commuters using the line, and the gap left due to the removal of trolleybus lines.
+Additionally, the line's infrastructure has reached the end of its lifespan, and is prone to various incidents.
 Metrorex announced on 30 May 2019 that the line will undergo renovations over a 48-month period, although a beginning date on the works has yet to be announced.